Vini2/agtools/docs/tutorial.md

     Assembly graphs can be huge (10-100 GB in size).
 Hence, segment sequences are not loaded in to memory when creating the graph object.
 Instead, file pointers are kept for quick retrieval of sequences when needed.

-## Loading graphs from different assemblers
+## Loading contig graphs from different assemblers

 Different assemblers have different ways of representing assembly graphs.
 Some assemblers generated a unitig graph and resolved contigs from it where as some assemblers directly generate a contig graph. *agtools* currently supports two short-read assemblers SPAdes and MEGAHIT, and two long-read assemblers Flye and myloasm.